gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 very interesting.
 If the interaction is found to be important based on the test and retained in the model, you should focus on the interaction model (also called the ***full model***) in order to understand and describe the form of the interaction among the variables.
+\index{model!full}
+\index{model!interaction}

 \indent If the interaction test does not return a small p-value and you decide that you do not have evidence to suggest that it is needed, it can be dropped from the model.
 In this situation, we would re-fit the model and focus on the results provided by the additive model -- performing tests for the two additive main effects.
+\index{model!additive}
 For the first, but not last time, we encounter a model with more than one variable and more than one test of potential interest.
 In models with multiple variables at similar levels (here both are main effects), we are interested in the results for each variable given that the other variable is in